ApiValley/ApiFlows-Docs/Concepts.md

 ### <font color='green'>Introduction</font>
 A Node-Red program is composed of input nodes, processing nodes, and output nodes .
-Input nodes are in charge of receiving event messages comming from the internet of things.Two paradigms of communication can be used to receive messages :
+Most input nodes are in charge of receiving event messages comming from the internet of things.Two paradigms of communication can be used to receive messages :

 * **pull based reception :** Input node creates an outgoing connection to an external broker really in charge of receiving and buffering messages.
 Input node  pull messages from the broker on regular basis.
 Kafka, or mqtt are good examples of pull based reception.